Haidar0920/Coding-test/README.md

 interest and taxes can be omitted.
 ~~~
 I  imported only json library because i can't put json file on input without it

+# interest.json - it's a example of input data